esarbe/votelog/readme.md

 # Votelog

-**`votelog`** is a http server application to record, query and rate the voting behaviour of politicians.
+**`votelog`** is a http server application that provides a convenient interface for the Swiss parlaments's CuriaVista datase (https://www.parlament.ch/de/ratsbetrieb/curia-vista).
+Work on the M1 Milestone is ongoing, for M1 the following features are planned:

+[x] Creation of user accounts
+[x] Protection of resources using permission framework [x] Querying parlamentarian by name, by legislative period and by busines [x] Querying businesses by name, legislative period and by parlamentarian

+[] Rating of businesses by users, assignment of 'prefered' results by users [] Querying parlamentarian by user rating

 `votelog` is written in the Scala programming language and uses `sbt` for building the software.
 To build `votelog` locally, install sbt.